s-KaiNet/gulp-spsave/README.md

 Examples:
 --

-1. Watch for file changes in scripts, then bundle, minify, whatever, and upload to SharePoint automatically:
+	1.Watch for file changes in scripts, then bundle, minify, whatever, and upload to SharePoint automatically:

 ```javascript
 gulp.task("buildJS", function(){